 ARTMS submits Ga-68 radioisotope production paperwork with Health Canada

 ARTMS, a Canadian producer of medical isotopes, announced that it has registered the cyclotron production of gallium-68 with the government of Canada, filing a Type 1 Master File with the Health Products & Food Branch of Health Canada.
 The Ga-68 radioisotope is used in nuclear medicine diagnostic procedures utilizing positron emission tomography (PET) imaging.

 Read a summary of this webinar in Nuclear Newswire.

-The ANS University of Illinois at Urbana-Champaign Student Section and ANS Chicago Local Section invite you to participate in a special event that will explore nuclear power in Illinois.
-An expert panel with broad backgrounds will discuss the economic impact of nuclear power plants, how nuclear helps address climate change, efforts to keep plants open in Illinois, and the nuclear legacy in the state.
+The ANS University of Illinois at Urbana-Champaign Student Section and ANS Chicago Local Section presented a special event that exploring nuclear power in Illinois.
+An expert panel with broad backgrounds discussed the economic impact of nuclear power plants, how nuclear helps address climate change, efforts to keep plants open in Illinois, and the nuclear legacy in the state.
 You'll also hear about the lifetime of reactors, how the energy grid works, and nuclear's impact on students and the younger generation.